Matrix factorizations via Koszul duality: Generators for

-\begin{Proof} The first half is clear.
-The second half follows again from degree considerations.
-Namely $d^-$ reduces the number of tensor components, $d^\tau$ reduces the degree of the $C$ part and $H$ reduces the number of tensor components. \end{Proof}

-\remark It is interesting to observe that if $M=0$, one can show that the perturbed differential is the Koszul differential on the space $C\otimes \wedge^*(V)$, hence recovering the Koszul complex.
-In general, $d^-$ and its combination with $d^\tau$ is responsible for the other part of $Q$.

-\paragraph Lemma~\ref{lem:compact} allows us to apply the curved homological perturbation lemma~\ref{lem:chpl} to $\Psi(\Omega(C_M))$, which shows that $\Psi(\Omega(C_M))$ is homotopic to a matrix cofactorization on $C\otimes \wedge^*(V)$.
-From now on, we shall slightly abuse the notation by denoting by $\Psi(\Omega(C_M))$ the finite rank matrix cofactorization obtained via the curved perturbation lemma.
+by putting $\id$ on the $C$ part.
+To see that the curved perturbation $\delta:=d^-+d^\tau$ is small, note that $d^-$ reduces the number of tensor components, $d^\tau$ reduces the degree of the $C$ part and $H$ reduces the number of tensor components.
+This allows us to apply the curved homological perturbation lemma~\ref{lem:chpl} to $\Psi(\Omega C_M)$, which implies that $\Psi(\Omega C_M)$ is homotopic to a matrix cofactorization on $C\otimes \wedge^*(V)$.
+Thus the proposition is proved.
+This matrix cofactorization obtained via perturbation will still be denoted by $\Psi(\Omega C_M)$.